tendermint/tendermint/docs/architecture/adr-037-peer-behaviour.md

 }
 ```

-Reactors, which are often difficult to unit test (Cf. [#3506](https://github.com/tendermint/tendermint/pull/3506)). could use an implementation which exposes the signals produced by the reactor in
+Reactors, which are often difficult to unit test[^2]. could use an implementation which exposes the signals produced by the reactor in
 manufactured scenarios:

 ```go